jameshaydon/lawvere/README.md

 - Make a small but not just a few lines "real program".
 - defining new categories
 - allow one to define morphisms via curry/uncurry.
+- Think about if diagrams (which are used for e.g. (co)limits) can be represented as functors directly (from discrete categories).

 ## Some random notes: